Journal

 Executive answer

-PACE-L model
+How does the PACE-L model work?

 • Profile pain urgency.